skadz108/SkadzThemer/README.md

 ## Credits
 - [Skadz](https://github.com/skadz108) for writing this script and making [CatalogHelper](https://github.com/skadz108/CatalogHelper).
-- [SparseThemer](https://github.com/haxi0/SparseThemer) & [PrivateKits](https://github.com/NSAntoine/PrivateKits/tree/haxi-test) for the catalog modification code used in CatalogHelper.
+- [SparseThemer](https://github.com/haxi0/SparseThemer) & [PrivateKits](https://github.com/NSAntoine/PrivateKits/tree/haxi-test) for the catalog modification/theming code used in CatalogHelper.
-- [Duy Tran](https://github.com/khanhduytran0) for discovering the exploit used in BroccoliAnalytics.
+- [Duy Tran](https://github.com/khanhduytran0) for discovering the exploit used to read the catalogs.
 - [JJTech/the TrollRestore authors](https://github.com/JJTech0130/TrollRestore) for SparseRestore.
-- [the jailbreak.party team](https://github.com/jailbreakdotparty) for assistance and testing.